BPerezLamarque/HOME/Tutorial_HOME.md

 # Interpret Results:

 The results of each HOME run are available in the folder "/my_working_directory/figures/".
 For each OTU, a HTMH file summaries all the results with tables and figures.
+Here, we provide 3 examples of results interpretations.

 # Example 1: Results from a simulated OTU with horizontal transmission